 Director means a person who is a director for the time being of the Company and Directors means more than one Director, and in relation to rules applying to meetings of the Board, including voting by Directors and material personal interests, references to Directors includes alternates.

 Member means the person who is, or who is registered as, a member of the Company and Members means more than one Member.
-At the date of this constitution, the sole Member of the Company is The Salvation Army (New South Wales) Property Trust.
+At the date of this constitution, the Members of the Company are: